Solgt/supertokens-sync/README.md

 From here you can put `npx supertokens-sync` in front of your development command, during pre-build or just as an isolated command.

+## Caveats

+Keys generated out of roles and permissions are capitalized, and any characters _not_ a letter or a number will be replaced with an underscore.
+For example: if a permission is the string `"read:feature:lists"`, the generated key will be `READ_FEATURE_LISTS`.

 ## Configuration

 The configuration file `supertokens-sync-config.json` is automaticaly generated